 Genes reside on thread-like structures in your body called chromosomes.
 Chromosomes are in each cell in your body.
 There are trillions of cells in your body that make you who you are.

 There are different types of genetic mutations based on where they form.
 Types of genetic mutations include:

 Yes, you can inherit germline genetic mutations, while somatic mutations occur with no previous history of the mutation in your family.
-There are several patterns that genetic mutations can pass from the parent to a child (hereditary).
+There are several patterns that genetic mutations can pass from the parent to a child (hereditary), like: